Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Back up your site automatically in real time and restore to any point with one click.
 Cloud storage starts at 10GB, which is more than enough for most sites, with additional storage options available if needed.
 Great for eCommerce stores especially Woo.
 * Manage migration to a new host, migrate theme files and plugins to a new database, easily duplicate websites, create full database backups, clone websites, repair broken websites by restoring older backups or easily set up a test site by creating a duplicate of your existing WP website.
 * See every site change and who made it with the activity log, great for coordination, debug, maintenance, or troubleshooting.
+* Examine incoming traffic to your WordPress site with our WAF (Web Application Firewall) and decide to allow or block it based on various rules.
+* Add an important layer of protection to your site with our WAF (Web Application Firewall), particularly when attackers actively exploit unpatched vulnerabilities.
 * Automatically perform malware scans and security scans for other code threats.
 One click fix to restore your site for malware.
 * Block spam comments and form responses with anti spam features powered by Akismet.
 * Brute force attack protection to protect your WordPress login page from attacks.
 * Monitor your site uptime / downtime and get an instant alert of any change by email.
 * Secure WordPress.com powered login used by millions of sites with optional 2FA (two factor authentication) for extra protection.
 * Auto update individual plugins for easy site maintenance and management.
-* Jetpack Firewall examines incoming traffic to a WordPress site and decides to allow or block it based on various rules.
-* Jetpack Firewall adds an important layer of protection to your site, particularly when attackers actively exploit unpatched vulnerabilities.

 You can purchase all of Jetpack’s security features in our [Security bundle](https://cloud.jetpack.com/pricing#jetpack_security_t1_yearly), or [VaultPress Backup](https://cloud.jetpack.com/pricing#jetpack_backup_t1_yearly), [Scan](https://cloud.jetpack.com/pricing#jetpack_scan), and [Akismet Anti-spam](https://cloud.jetpack.com/pricing#jetpack_anti_spam) can each be purchased individually.